 Budget conscious travelers can brave the unreserved class for as low as 115 INR

-There is a lot to do in Jaipur but you can easily see everything in a weekend or a few days.
+You can do a lot in a weekend in Jaipur and you can easily see everything in a weekend or a few days.
 Many visitors just use Jaipur as a quick stop before heading further west into Rajasthan.
 I decided to stay for a few days and plan the next week or so of my trip through India.
 The first day I hung out with friends I made at the Holi Festival in Mathura, we explored Amber and the low valley beneath it.
-Walking or riding a tukutk around Jaipur you’ll see the usual cows but also camels and an occasional painted elephant.
+Walking or riding a tukutk around Jaipur you’ll see the usual cows but also camels and during Holi a painted elephant.
 We spotted monkeys and lots of peacocks as well making it the first place in India I’ve really seen some wildlife!

 What to with a Weekend in Jaipur